pankajtripathi/Streamlined-MapReduce/README.md

 	java -jar jarname.jar

---If you want to create your own jar you can use command
+-- If you want to create your own jar you can use command
 	make buildjar